- Information we collect and retain

 In order to detect when our servers are under attack from a “spam bomb” or when a spammer is using our system, we keep a log of the “from” or “to” information for every message relayed.
 These logs are purged on a daily basis.

-We keep a record of the current calendar month and year of your last successful authentication (in order to be able to disable and delete dormant accounts).
+We keep a record of the quarter and year of your last successful authentication (in order to be able to disable and delete dormant accounts).
 We do not record the time or day of the last log in.
+For example, this information looks like “Q3 2018”.

 No IP addresses of any user for any service are retained.